tomjoht/tomjoht.github.io/_posts/2017/1/2017-01-17-trends-2017-swagger-all-the-way.md

 * I should probably fine tune the heck out of that page.
 * People searching on the web often include "tutorial" in what they're searching for.

-{{site.data.alerts.tip}}If you want a tip about a book topic, writing a user guide for Swagger that reads like documentation rather than a spec!{{site.data.alerts.end}}
+{{site.data.alerts.tip}}If you want a tip about a book topic, try writing a user guide for Swagger that reads like friendly documentation rather than a spec!{{site.data.alerts.end}}

 ## The larger trend is documentation

 Finally, let's look at a fundamental trend about all of my top posts.
 Are they clever examples of storytelling?
 Are they personal narratives?
 Are they comedic monologues?
 Videos?
 Existential laments?
 Political rants?
 Probing interviews?
 Nope.
 They are all **documentation**.

 Yes, the top posts on my site are all information-rich posts offering tutorials, instruction, or other guidance.
 This is what people search for on the web.
 It's exactly the kind of content we produce on a daily basis as technical writers.
-We're fueling the web with the information we produce.
+We're fueling the web with information people want.